 After a person has applied for asylum, they will be issued with a Temporary Residence Certificate, in the form of a plastic card, which sets out the person’s personal details and contains their photograph.
 When the Temporary Residence Certificate has been received, they will be referred to the IPAS office within the IPO building.
 Applicants are usually accommodated at Citywest Convention Centre for a period of approximately six weeks prior to being transferred to more permanent accommodation.

 In 2019, significant numbers of people were accommodated in emergency accommodation immediately after lodging an application for international protection.
-Capacity in Direct Provision continued to be a significant issue throughout the last two years, with 1360 protection applicants, 174 of whom were children, housed in emergency accommodation as of June 2021.[9]
-Despite a commitment by the Minister for Children, Equality, Disability, Integration and Youth to decommission the use of emergency accommodation prior to year-end,[10] as of January 2023, the number of emergency accommodation centres has increased to 79 centres located throughout the country.[11]
+Capacity in Direct Provision continued to be a significant issue throughout 2023.
+Despite a commitment by the Minister for Children, Equality, Disability, Integration and Youth to decommission the use of emergency accommodation prior to the end of 2022,[10] the number of emergency accommodation centres increased to from 79 centres in January 2023 to 216 centres in February 2024.
+A total of 18,702 international protection applicants, 3,942 of which were children resided in these centres located throughout the country.[11] (see Housing).

 The assessment of resources